VICE U.K. originally published this article.

-The failure of pop stans to accept the death of their favourite artists is not a new phenomenon.
-The earliest alleged post-death sighting of Elvis Presley was on the 16th of August, 1977 – the day of his death – when a man calling himself "Jon Burrows" (the name Presley used to check into hotels) bought a one-way plane ticket from Memphis to Buenos Aires.
+The failure of pop stans to accept the death of their favorite artists is not a new phenomenon.
+The earliest alleged post-death sighting of Elvis Presley was on August 16, 1977—the day of his death —when a man calling himself "Jon Burrows" (the name Presley used to check into hotels) bought a one-way plane ticket from Memphis to Buenos Aires.
 Further "sightings" followed; he can be "seen" in the background of a scene in 1990's Home Alone.
 He was at the opening of Lego Land in California in 1999.
-Suspicious minds – or is there something in it?
+Suspicious minds—or is there something else going on?

-There is almost certainly nothing in it, just like there is almost certainly nothing in any of these dead celebrity conspiracy theories.
+There is almost certainly nothing going on, just like there is almost certainly nothing happening in all of the other dead celebrity conspiracy theories.
 And yet, that doesn't stop certain members of Michael Jackson's fanbase from refusing to accept his passing, just as fervently as they refuse to accept the many allegations of child sexual abuse against him.

-Jackson died of cardiac arrest ten years ago tomorrow, on the 25th of June, 2009, after his personal physician, Conrad Murray, administered a dose of propofol intended to help the singer sleep.
-On the 29th of November, 2011, Murray was convicted of involuntary manslaughter and ultimately served two years of a maximum four-year sentence – but the conspiracy that Jackson is alive still holds water with some, thanks in part to some strange happenings on behalf of those close to him.
+Jackson died of cardiac arrest 10 years ago, on June 25, 2009, after his personal physician, Conrad Murray, administered a dose of propofol intended to help the singer sleep.
+On November 29, 2011, Murray was convicted of involuntary manslaughter and ultimately served two years of a maximum four-year sentence—but the conspiracy that Jackson is alive still holds water with some, thanks in part to some strange happenings on behalf of those close to him.

-On the 30th of July, 2017, Steve Erhardt – Jackson's stylist for many years – shared a cryptic message on Twitter: "You heard it here first, an announcement of sorts.
+On July 30, 2017, Steve Erhardt—Jackson's stylist for many years—shared a cryptic message on Twitter: "You heard it here first, an announcement of sorts.
 And in a couple of months, or latest at the end of the year, you will be receiving some very good news.
 Not even the family knows… But I do!"

-It's been almost two years, and no news of The Second Coming has been forthcoming, but on the 19th of June, 2018, a further post by Erhardt shared a photo showing the legs of a man dressed in Jackson's trademark short black trousers and white socks.
+It's been almost two years, and no news of The Second Coming has been forthcoming, but on June 19, 2018, a further post by Erhardt shared a photo showing the legs of a man dressed in Jackson's trademark short black pants and white socks.
 It read, "In a recording studio, somewhere in the world, in an undisclosed location, he's coming soon…"

 David Rothenberg was a six-year-old boy from Brooklyn who, in 1986, was living with his mother.
 His parents were divorced.
-On the 3rd of March that year, after an argument between the two, his father, Charles Rothenberg, gave his son a sleeping pill.
-He then poured kerosene on the bed he was sleeping in and set it alight.
-He watched the events that unfolded from a telephone booth across the street from the motel where his son burned.
+On March 3, that year, after an argument between the two, his father, Charles Rothenberg, gave his son a sleeping pill.
+He then poured kerosene on the bed he was sleeping in and set it on fire.
+He watched the events that unfolded from a phone booth across the street from the motel where his son burned.